 Lighter weight.
 With less gears you are likely to lose at least a few hundred grams off the weight of an e-bike of the same spec and design but equipped with gears.

 Lower price.
 Some (though not all) single speeds could be classed as budget models.
-This makes sense as there are less components for the manufacturer to buy and less labour costs in assembling them, though in reality a budget derailleur system will make up a fairly low proportion of the cost of an e-bike.
+This makes sense as there are fewer components for the manufacturer to buy and fewer labor costs in assembling them, though, in reality, a budget derailleur system will make up a fairly low proportion of the cost of an e-bike.

 Ideal for belt drives.
 Belt drive are low maintenance and ideal for use on low maintenance e-bikes as they don’t need oil and their carbon fiber reinforced construction means they should last a long time.
 They can only be used on e-bikes that don’t feature derailleurs which means hub geared models or single speeds.

 CAN A SINGLE SPEED E-BIKE GO UP HILLS?

 Yes!
 This is one reason that single speed bikes are ideal candidates for electrification.
 All but the strongest of riders would struggle physically to ride a typical non-electrified single speed up a steep hill.
 Add a motor and many more riders will be able to do that.